Involutions of Azumaya algebras: Brauer Classes Supporting an Involution

 \begin{proof} This follows from Corollaries~\ref{CR:standard-inv-vs-standard-types} and~\ref{CR:extreme-cases-standard-types}. \end{proof}

 \begin{corollary} Let $X$ be a scheme, let $\lambda:X\to X$ be an involution, and let $\pi:X\to Y$ be a good quotient relative to $\{1,\lambda\}$.
 Assume $Y$ is noetherian and regular, and $\pi$ is quadratic \'etale on the generic points of $Y$.
-Then all coarse $\lambda$-types are realizable and semistandard.
-If moreover $2$ is invertible on $Y$, then all $\lambda$-involutions are semistandard. \end{corollary}
+Then all coarse $\lambda$-types are realizable and semiordinary.
+If moreover $2$ is invertible on $Y$, then all $\lambda$-involutions are semiordinary. \end{corollary}

 \begin{proof} The first assertion follows from Proposition~\ref{PR:Phi-trivial}\ref{pr:phitriv-3} and Theorem~\ref{TH:standard-types}\ref{item:TH:standard-types:semi}.
 The second assertion then follows from Corollary~\ref{CR:standard-inv-vs-standard-types}. \end{proof}